ENTROPY RESINS: Raising the bar with ENTROPY RESINS Clear Casting Resin

 James Case has been a member of Wells Sailing Club since he was a child.
 “It’s always had the same bar,” he says, “but when the club decided to do a major refit, we decided to make a new bar with a nautical theme.”
-Which is where his previous expertise as a self-employed boat builder (since 1986) came into play.
+Which is where his previous expertise as a self-employed boat builder (since 1986) came into play (and where he had to learn some new skills to use clear casting resin).

 “I’ve always used WEST SYSTEM® epoxy,” he explains, “rather than anything else.
 When I was trying to decide what to do with the bar I looked on YouTube and saw lots of video about fancy epoxy and river tables and the like.
 I thought ‘I should be able to do that’.
 So I went to Marine Industrial and asked what they had.
 They stock ENTROPY RESINS® products, so I decided to give that a go.”